-- While hiking and biking watch out for wildlife.
+- While hiking and biking always be alert for wildlife.

-- Keep your dogs on a leash or well under control.
+- Keep your dog(s) on a leash (per Summit County rules & regulations).

 - Be particularly alert for wildlife near water sources.